respoke/docs/src/client/javascript/getting-started.md

 # Getting Started

-Getting up and running with Respoke is free, and can be accomplished in a few easy steps.
+Getting up and running with Respoke is fast, and can be accomplished in a few easy steps.

 ## Create an Account

 The first thing you'll need to do before you can start using Respoke is to
-<a href="https://portal.respoke.io/#/signup" target="_blank" title="signup for a free Respoke account">signup for a free
+<a href="https://portal.respoke.io/#/signup" target="_blank" title="signup for a Respoke account">signup for a
 Respoke account</a>.

 ## Create a Respoke App